Dou Sha Bao (Red Bean Paste Steamed Buns) – Soft and fluffy steamed buns stuffed with sweet red bean paste filling.

 - Divide the red bean paste into 12 equal portions.
 Roughly shape them into ball as that makes it easier to wrap later

-- Once you have the basic dough recipe , lightly dust your work surface with some flour.
+- Lightly dust your work surface with some flour.
 Flatten the dough with your palm and then use a rolling pin to roll the sides thinner to form a circle with a thicker middle part.
 This is to support the weight of the filling

 - FOR ROUND SHAPE: Place the dou sha filling ball in the middle and gather the edge to enclose into a round ball and place the seam side down.
 Cup the dough with both palms and move the dough in a circular motion to shape it taller.
 This part is important so your steamed buns come out tall instead of spreading to the side after steaming